 Thus the Perundram was the hub of the contemporary administrative annuals of the state In addition to village gifts, the gift of Land was common gifts of higher officials particularly by the Perundram10 officials.
 The lands donated to the temples were either exempted from tax or made tax free by these officials of hierarchy.
 The epigraphs show that the administrative officials were improved the development of the temple through their liberal endowments and administration.
 For illustration, an Tamil.
-Chola Inscription, 11 found on the north wall of the shrine, Rajakesarivarman, who destroyed the ships at Kandalur Salai is none other than Rajaraja I Chola in his tenth regnal year A.D.
+Chola Inscription,11 found on the north wall of the shrine, Rajakesarivarman, who destroyed the ships at Kandalur Salai is none other than Rajaraja I Chola in his tenth regnal year A.D.
 995. Records a gift of land by Paraman Kunjaramallan alias Rajasikhamani Pallavaraiyan, the headman of Kurukadi after purchasing it from the residents of Vanapuram, modern Banavaram.
-The gift was to provide for the maintenance of the conductors and servants the sribali12 in the temple of Tiruttikkalialvar Tikkalivallam at in Miyagunadu, of Paduvurkottam.
-Another

-Tamil, Chola Inscription, 13 found on the south wall of the central shrine in the same temple of RajendraCholadeva is none other than Rajendra I Chola, in his twenty sixth regal year A.D.1038, refers to the gift of gold for the sacred string, the rali14 and the ear ornaments, the mudravatarum15 by the officer, Mandaikilar Marataman Nilaiyar alias Nittavinoda Muvendavelar to the image of the consort of Panmahesvara Vitankar set up or installed by him, and to the gift of land to the image of Pasupatamurti for sribali16 and for offerings.
-The record mentions the kudinjaikkal17 to equal in fineness the madai18 madurantakanadevan The inscription refers the irrigation of the contemporary period19
+The gift was to provide for the maintenance of the conductors and servants of the sribali12 in the temple of Tiruttikkalialvar at Tikkalivallam in Miyagunadu, of Paduvurkottam.
+Another Tamil, Chola Inscription,13 found on the south wall of the central shrine in the same temple of RajendraCholadeva is none other than Rajendra I Chola, in his twenty sixth regal year A.D.1038, refers to the gift of gold for the sacred string, the rali14 and the ear ornaments, the mudravatarum15by the officer, MandaikilarMaratamanNilaiyar alias NittavinodaMuvendavelar to the image of the consort of PanmahesvaraVitankar set up or installed by him, and to the gift of land to the image of Pasupatamurti for sribali16 and for offerings.
+The record mentions the kudinjaikkal17 equal in fineness to the madurantakanadevanmadai18The inscription refers the irrigation of the contemporary period19

 Another Tamil, much damaged Chola Inscription20, found in the same place.
 Parakesarivarman alias Rajendra Chola deva is none other than Rajendra II Chola, in his tenth regnal year A.D.
-1062., begins with the historical introduction Tirumaruviya, etc., records that a gift of land and certain special rights were given to a Sivabrahmana Gautaman Ramadeva Bhattan and his family by the Tiruvallam assembly for conducting the worship of the images of Cholakerala Vitankar alias Tribhuvana Sundara, his consort and the Pillaiyar set up or installed in the temple of Mahadeva of Tiruvallam by the assembly of Tiruvallam in Karaivali, of Perumbanappadi in Jayangonda cholamandalam.21

-Another Tamil, Chola Inscription22, found on the north wall of the central shrine in the same temple is none other than Rajendra II Chola, in his unknown regal year A.D., 1052. registers a gift of land by purchase by the officer Alatturudaiyar Divakaraninran Nambiyar alias Vanavan Muvendavelar.
-Since the officer Divakaran Nambiyar alias VagavanMuvendavejar of Alattor is also found mentioned in another record above dated in the 4th year of Rajendra II Chola, this record may be assigned to the same King for conducting a festival in Margali and another in PanguniUttiram and also for maintaining a feeding house for the devotees in the temple of Tiruvallam Udaiyar.
-23
+1062., begins with the historical introduction Tirumaruviya, etc., records that a gift of land and certain special rights were given to a Sivabrahmana Gautaman Ramadeva Bhattan and his family by the Tiruvallam assembly for conducting the worship of the images of Cholakerala Vitankar alias Tribhuvana Sundara, his consort and the Pillaiyar set up or installed in the temple of Mahadeva of Tiruvallam by the assembly of Tiruvallam in Karaivali, of Perumbanappadi in Jayangonda cholamandalam.21 registers a gift of land by purchase by the officer AlatturudaiyarDivakaraninranNambiyar alias VanavanMuvendavelar.
+Since the officer Divakaran Nambiyar alias VagavanMuvendavejar of Alattor is also found mentioned in another record above dated in the 4th year of Rajendra II Chola, this record may be assigned to the same King for conducting a festival in Margali and another in PanguniUttiram and also for maintaining a feeding house for the devotees in the temple of TiruvallamUdaiyar.23